unoplatform/uno/doc/articles/features/windows-phone-devices-notification-vibrationdevice.md

 #### UWP

-- The `VibrationDevice` class is only available in the UWP-head if the `Windows.Mobile.Extenstions for the UWP` is added to the project.
+- The `VibrationDevice` class is only available in the UWP-head if the `Windows.Mobile.Extensions for the UWP` is added to the project.